 A.2.2.5 PUd reference point

-The PUd reference point resides between the UDR and the PCF, acting as an Application Front End in a layered architecture as defined in 3GPP TS 23.335 on User Data Convergence.
+The PUd reference point resides between the UDR and the AMPCF/SMPCF, acting as an Application Front End in a layered architecture as defined in 3GPP TS 23.335 on User Data Convergence.

-The PUd reference point enables the PCF to access policy control related subscription data stored in the UDR.
+The PUd reference point enables the AMPCF/SMPCF to access policy control related subscription data stored in the UDR.
 The PUd interface supports the following functions:

 Request for policy control related subscription information from the UDR